Xata/otel-amdgpu-metrics/README.md

 I built this because GPU metrics are often left out of observability setups or require vendor-specific tooling.
 With this library you can get GPU telemetry into whatever backend you're already using with OpenTelemetry.

-This is not an official OpenTelemetry project.
+This is **NOT** an official OpenTelemetry project.
 Just a community contribution.

 ## Metrics